walkenho/walkenho.github.io/_posts/2023-01-19-how-to-create-a-computer-vision-model-to-save-the-ugly-duckling-from-a-youth-of-misery-in-less-than-30-lines-of-code.md

 dls = birds.dataloaders(IMAGEPATH, bs=64)
 ```

-Let's look a bit closer at the inputs to the `DataBlock`.
+Let's look at the inputs to `DataBlock` in more detail.

-The five questions you need to answer when creating a `DataLoaders` object are:

-* What type of data is the input data?
-What type of data is the output data?
-* How do we load the data?
-* For a classification task: How do we find the data labels?
-* How do we create a validation set?
-* Which data transformations do we apply?
-Are they individual or batch transformations?

-  (Data transformations, which will be applied before the data is fed into the training algorithm, come in two flavours, individual and batch transformations.
-Individual transformations are, as the name implies, run for each image individually, whilst batch transformations are applied to a whole batch in parallel at the same time, making them significantly faster.)

-From the code above, we can find the answers to our questions.

 * `blocks=(ImageBlock, CategoryBlock)`

-   Train an image classifier.
-Use images as input and output categories.
+   Trains an image classifier: images as input, categories as output.
 * `get_items=get_image_files`

-   Load the images by applying the `get_image_files` function to the path specified as input to the `dataloaders` function.
+   Loads the images by applying the `get_image_files` function to the path specified as input to the `dataloaders` function.
 * `get_y=parent_label`

-   Get the labels by using the `parent_label` function, which extracts the label from the folder name.
+   Gets the image labels by using the `parent_label` function, which extracts the label from the folder name.
 * `splitter=RandomSplitter(valid_pct=0.2, seed=42)`

-  Split the data into training and validation sets by randomly assigning 20% of the data to the validation set.
-Seed the random number generator to 42.
+  Splits the data into training and validation sets by randomly assigning 20% of the data to the validation set.
+Seeds the random number generator to 42.
 Note that `Dataloaders` forces you to adhere to best practice and create a validation set.
 Here, we seed the random number generator to make the split reproducible across multiple runs.
-As always, which seed you choose is completely up to you (even though [42 is often used](https://medium.com/geekculture/the-story-behind-random-seed-42-in-machine-learning-b838c4ac290a)).
+As always it's completely up to you which seed you choose (even though [42 is often used](https://medium.com/geekculture/the-story-behind-random-seed-42-in-machine-learning-b838c4ac290a)).

-#### Data Transformations: Image Resizing and Augmentation
-The final question deals with data transformations.
-Typical data transformations to apply to image data are resizing and image augmenation tasks.
-In order to feed images into a neural network, they need to be of the same size.
-We can achieve this by:

-  * cropping
-  * squishing
-  * padding

-All of these have their drawbacks.
-Cropping might delete important parts of the image, squishing distorts the image, padding introduces useless data thereby unnecessarily increasing computational costs.
-We choose

 * `item_tfms=[RandomResizedCrop(256, min_scale=0.8)]`

-   Randomly crop a part of the image (keep at least 80% of the original image), then scale it to 256x256 pixels.
+   Applies the item transformation `RandomResizedCrop()`.
+Randomly crops a part of the image (keeping at least 80% of the original image), then scales it to 256x256 pixels.
 A different random crop is selected for each batch.

-In order to prevent overfitting (especially when dealing with small datasets), we might also introduce augmentations to our image dataset.
-Augmentations can happen on an image or on a pixel level.
-Examples of augmentation on an image level are:
-  * flipping
-  * rotation
-  * perspective warping

-  Examples of pixel augmentations are changes to:
-  * brightness
-  * saturation
-  * hues
-  * contrast

-Different augmentations are applied in each batch.

 * `batch_tfms=aug_transforms()`

-  Here, we use a set of transformations designed by fastai to work well for natural photos.
+  Applies the batch transformation `aug_transforms()`, which is a set of transformations designed by fastai to work well for natural photos.

-Now that we have created our ML data set (including introducing image augmentations), let's inspect some images as they might be fed into the algorithm.
+Having created our data set batches, let's inspect a few of the resulting images (including their augmentations).

 ```python
 # Inspect some images
 dls.train.show_batch(max_n=6, nrows=1)
 ```

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/output_30_0.png" alt="" width="50%">